-B. yatei is endemic to New Zealand and is found around the coast in sediments at depths between 6 and 9 m.
-Maximum length is variable between areas, ranging from 48 to 88 mm (Cranfield & Michael 2002).
+Bassina yatei is endemic to New Zealand and is found around the coast in sediments at depths between 6 m and 9 m.
+Maximum length is variable between areas, ranging from 48 mm to 88 mm (Cranfield & Michael 2002).
 The sexes are likely to be separate, and they are likely to be broadcast spawners with planktonic larvae.
 Anecdotal evidence suggests spawning is likely to occur in the summer months.
-Recruitment of surfclams is thought to be highly variable between years.
+Recruitment of surf clams is thought to be highly variable between years.